 Nursing Administrators are responsible for managing the nursing staff.
 They are also in charge of scheduling, resources, and many other nursing functions that are essential to the smooth operations of a hospital or clinic.

-This job requires both a keen understanding of a nurse’s responsibilities and a specialized knowledge of medical office administration.
-Because their role embodies the perfect balance between those two worlds, nurse administrators hold a vital position amongst the hospital staff and their patients.
+This job requires a keen understanding of a nurse’s responsibilities and a specialized knowledge of medical office administration.
+Because their role embodies the perfect balance between those two worlds, Nurse Administrators hold a vital position amongst the hospital staff and their patients.

-It is also one of the highest paid nursing specialties in our list.
+It is also one of the highest-paid nursing specialties on our list.